swapnil9009/sine_wave/README.md

 # sine_wave
-This script will add oscillation to your game object.It could be your player,enemy or something like that.
+This script will add oscillation to your game object.It could be your player,enemy or something like that.(written in c#)